WillHaack/mustardjs/README.md

 3. `itemName`: The name of the item
 4. `quantity`: The selected quantity for the item in the tray
 5. `options`: The selected options for the item in the tray
-6. `price`: The base price of the item
+6. `price`: The base price of the item in cents
+7. `quantityPrice`: the price of the item (excluding options) in dollars

 #### Methods: